 Yes, it is a cemetery.
 Some of you will get creeped out, but I admit I like to visit cemeteries and this is one worth a visit.

-This is the burial place was created more than 230 years ago for the upper class of the city.
+This is the burial place created more than 230 years ago for the upper class of the city.
 Today it is officially called the State History and Culture Museum-Preserve “Lychakiv Cemetery”.
-As it became the main cemetery of the city, it was used by all Christian sects in the city: in addition to Roman Catholics, it also included Eastern Rite Catholics, Protestants and Orthodox.
+As it became the main cemetery of the town, it was used by all Christian sects in the city.
+In addition to Roman Catholics, it also included Eastern Rite Catholics, Protestants and Orthodox.

 Museum of Folk Architecture

 This is a museum of traditional dwellings of the area and Ukraine and inside the houses were local craftsmen teaching visitors about their craft.
 Making traditional dolls and syrup was what the two houses were about, to mention just a few.
 Of course, the houses had traditional furniture inside and it looks like going back in time.

 This is a lovely museum, and it is huge.
 Spending half day would be easy.
 The day I visited, it was partially raining, and it was a big muddy, since only the may alleys are paved.
 But to get to some houses, you need to take the dirt road, and you can understand how that can be a problem on a rainy day.